-In 2016, we have undertaken a review of our contracts with our agency partners and are satisfied that the standards of checks are appropriate.
+We conduct regular reviews of our contracts with our agency partners and are satisfied that the standards of checks are appropriate.

 In respect of companies with whom we have a business to business relationship, our Procurement team where necessary, ensure that obligations are placed on suppliers to appropriately vet their employees and others engaged by them.
 We have also introduced a Probity Assessment Tool designed to support assessment of the level of checking required.
 We ensure that third party providers undertake similar checks as a matter of diligence and risk management.

 We undertake regular pay audits to ensure that we always pay at or above the minimum wage and negotiate pay arrangements each year with our recognised Trade Union, Unite.
 In 2016, we reviewed salaries and increased our minimum salary to the sum promoted by the Living Wage Foundation.